exercism/javascript/concepts/null-undefined/introduction.md

 ## Null

-The primitive value `null` is used as intentional "empty value" for variables of any type.
+The primitive value `null` is used as an intentional "empty value" for variables of any type.

 ```javascript
 let name = null;